opencafe/datium/README.md

 ```

 ## Last Day of Month
-What day of week is current day:
+How many days is current month
 ```js

 // Last Day of Current Month to Gregorian